isabelroses/dotfiles/.github/README.md

     - [meta](../modules/profiles/meta) Optimized configurations for different natures (e.g., headless, graphical)

 > [!TIP]
 > If you were looking for my custom modules or packages you should direct yourself to [isabelroses/beapkgs](https://github.com/isabelroses/beapkgs).
+Since there are remote modules and not all of them are clearly remote modules, it is worth looking through the [beapkgs docs](https://isabelroses.github.io/beapkgs/).

 ### Usage Notes